anirudhramanan/anirudhramaman.github.io/_posts/2018-09-30-image-classifier-using-keras-in-2-mins.markdown

 ---
-layout: post
 title: What can you cook faster, instant noodles or a model using keras ?
-date: '2018-09-30'
+date: 2018-09-30
-cover_image: '/content/images/2018/imageclassifierkeras/promo.jpg'
+tags: [machine learning, keras]
 ---

-Hi everyone, this is my second post on Machine Learning.
 We will try to build an image classifier model from scratch using keras under 2 mins (yes, let's see if we can build a model before your noddles is ready :P)

 Instead of digging into the code straight away, let's understand what keras is and how it can be useful.